The Pentagon says Libya asked the U.S. to help fight ISIS with airstrikes

 “We assess that (ISIS) is trying to increase its influence in Africa and to plot attacks in the region and in Europe,” Brennan said.

 Residents describe horror by ISIS

-The terror group has devastated residents in Sirte, according to a Human Rights Watch report
+The terror group has devastated residents in Sirte, according to a Human Rights Watch report this year.

 ISIS has diverted food, medicine, fuel and cash to its members and seized homes from residents who fled, HRW said.